The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

-It’s important to notice:
+It’s important to stress out right away:

-RTM is a powerful project integration tool.
+RTM is a powerful integration tool in project management.

 It’s a connection link between project objectives, requirements, and scope of work.